Bavarians

 - Regional Variations

-- Within Bavaria, there are distinct cultural variations, such as those between Upper Bavaria, Lower Bavaria, and Franconia, each with unique dialects and traditions.
+- Within Bavaria, there are cultural variations between regions such as Franconia, Swabia, and Upper Bavaria, each with its own dialect and traditions.

 - Bridging Notes